ReactiveCocoa/ReactiveCocoa/README.md

 $ git read-tree --prefix=script/ -u objc-build-scripts/master
 ```

+Then commit the changes to incorporate the scripts into your own repository's
-Then, you can freely tweak the scripts for your specific project's needs.
-To
+history.
+You can also freely tweak the scripts for your specific project's
+needs.

-bring in upstream changes later:
+To bring in upstream changes later:

 ```
 $ git fetch -p objc-build-scripts